atomiclaboratory/systems_immunology_course_2024/Course Materials/MODULE 3 - Weeks 4-6/team 3 Lynn Margulis/README.md

 2. **30-Minute Group Discussion (4:00 PM - 4:30 PM)**
    The class will engage in a detailed discussion of the broader implications of hormone therapy on immune function.
 This will include a review of gender-specific immune adaptations during and after treatment, with consideration of how these changes may impact health outcomes in gender-diverse populations.

-3. **Team Task: Confounding Variables and Gender in Immune Responses (4:30 PM - 5:15 PM) 💬**
+3. **Team Tasks: Confounding Variables and Gender in Immune Responses (4:30 PM - 5:15 PM) 💬**

+### 3A: Do you control for gender, and how should you account for gender variability in a vaccine efficacy study?

-### Hypothetical Study: Vaccine Efficacy in an Influenza Vaccine Trial
+## Hypothetical Study: Vaccine Efficacy in an Influenza Vaccine Trial
 > **Study Design:**
 > Researchers are conducting a clinical trial to assess the efficacy of a new influenza vaccine in preventing flu infections among adults aged 18–65.
 The trial includes 1,000 participants, randomly divided into two groups:
       Group 1 receives the new influenza vaccine.
       Group 2 receives a placebo.
 The primary outcome of interest is the vaccine efficacy, measured by the reduction in flu infections among vaccinated individuals compared to the placebo group.

-## Questions:

-## Do you control for gender, and how should you account for gender variability in a vaccine efficacy study?

 > In your study on influenza vaccine efficacy, would you treat gender as a confounding variable that needs to be controlled, or as a primary variable of interest to account for in your analysis?
 > > Controlling: What are the advantages and limitations of this approach in understanding the vaccine’s overall efficacy?